Black-winged hatchetfish

-The black-winged hatchetfish (Carnegiella marthae) is a freshwater ray-finned fish native to South America.
+The black-winged hatchetfish (Carnegiella marthae) is a species of freshwater ray-finned fish belonging to the family Gasteropelecidae, the freshwater hatchetfishes.
+This fish is found in South America.

-George Myers named this fish after his first wife Martha.
+George Myers named this fish after his first wife, Martha.

 Description

 Black-winged hatchetfish has a convex body.
 It has a very deep ventral profile with its anal fin set back.
 This species has wing-like pectoral fins that often extend to half of the fish's body length.
-In general, coloration is silver with black patches and stripes but, depending on the angle of light, colors may vary.
+In general, coloration is silver with black patches and stripes, but colors may vary depending on the angle of light.
 A stripe that is usually gold stretches horizontally from the gill cover the base of the tail.
 Black-winged hatchetfish can reach up to 2.8 cm in length.

 Distribution and habitat

 Black-winged hatchetfish live in the calm streams and pools of the Orinoco and Negro region in South America.
+They can be found in Brazil and Venezuela.

 Diet

 Black-winged hatchetfish are omnivorous.
 They can be fed live as well as flake foods.
 In the wild, they feed mainly at the surface for insects, but can also eat crustaceans.